 Bayerische Motoren Werke Aktiengesellschaft (BAMXF) was Downgraded to a Sell Rating at Kepler Capital

-Kepler Capital analyst Alexandre Raverdy downgraded Bayerische Motoren Werke Aktiengesellschaft (BAMXF) to Sell on June 1 and set a price target of EUR79.00.
-The company’s shares closed last Wednesday at $110.25.
+Bayerische Motoren Werke Aktiengesellschaft (BAMXF) received a Sell rating and a EUR79.00 price target from Kepler Capital analyst Thomas Besson on June 7.
+The company’s shares closed last Monday at $116.50, equals to its 52-week high of $116.50.

-According to TipRanks.com, Raverdy has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -4.3% and a 56.0% success rate.
-Raverdy covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Stellantis, and Ferrari.
+According to TipRanks.com, Besson has 0 stars on 0-5 stars ranking scale with an average return of -5.3% and a 59.1% success rate.
+Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Stellantis, and Daimler.

 See today’s analyst top recommended stocks >>